This morning I received the following email.

 If the search engine is monetized, decisions about the search engine are no longer made in the best interest of the users

 I currently select the list of search engines included in the browser, and the default search engine and homepage, based on what I consider to be best for users.
-You can read the rational for switching to Startpage as part of the 3.2 release.
+You can read the rationale for switching to Startpage as part of the 3.2 release.
 As noted in that post, there are things I don’t like about Startpage, and it is likely I will switch to something else in the future if I can find something better.

 But if I formed a financial relationship with Startpage, that would unduly influence any decision to switch to a different default search engine in the future.
 Instead of making the decision based on the best interests of the users, it would be made on which search engine offered the most money.